-The Spring Film Series has ended.
+Join us as we celebrate our 10th year of screening Southeast Asian cinema!
+The Fall Film Series is now underway!
 Films are typically scheduled during the semester every Wednesday evening at 6:30pm on the campus of the University of Hawai′i at Mānoa, Center for Korean Studies Auditorium.
 All screenings are FREE and done in conjunction with the UH course ASAN 491 Cinema of Southeast Asia.
 Sign up on our homepage for weekly film notices.
-Please join us in the Fall semester when we will celebrate our gala 10th anniversary of screening films from Southeast Asia!

 Upcoming/Most Recent Film Screening: